In our current world, busy-ness is glorified. The busier you are, the more important you must be, right?

 Vogel State Park.
 Vogel sits at the base of Blood Mountain and offers beautiful Lake Trahlyta.
 You’ll find water activities, mini golf, a man-made (but still pretty) waterfall, and more!
 The proximity to Helton Creek Falls, Mountain Crossing and the Downtown district make this a great place to lay your head for the weekend.
+Cottages, campsites and primitive backpacking sites provide a range of overnight accommodations.
+Cottages, campsites and primitive backpacking sites provide a range of overnight accommodations.
 Ask about the newly renovated cabins.
 We stayed at one right on a stream bed, which kept my boys occupied well into the evening.

 Nottely Reservoir Trail.
-This waterfront hike just opened last spring and is already a local favorite.
+This waterfront hike just opened a few years ago and is a local favorite.
 Whether you would like to stroll, hike or bike, enjoy a moderate 1.7 miles of wooded trails that meander around beautiful Lake Nottely.
 Access to the Trail is approximately 1 mile past Nottely Dam on the left when coming from 129.

 Lake Nottely.
 The most glorious lake in Blairsville has to be 4,000+ acre Lake Nottely.
-The kids will adore fishing here, with largemouth bass, spotted bass, crappie and striped bass and more.
-What’s also neat about the lake is that the 106 miles of shoreline are pristine – no construction detracts from incredible views or Mother Nature.
-Don’t miss getting a cabin here – there are some incredible options on AirBnB.
+The kids will adore fishing here, with largemouth bass, spotted bass, crappie, and striped bass, and more.
+The lake is also neat because the 106 miles of shoreline are pristine – no construction detracts from incredible views of Mother Nature.
+Don’t miss getting a cabin here – there are some great options on Airbnb.

 Lake Winfield Scott.
 At only 18-acres, this lake packs a lot of fun in a small space.
 Visit the recreation area for camping, picnicking, boating, fishing, swimming and hiking.
 They also offers Paddleboard rentals, so you can try your hand at this new sport.